yochaigal/cairn/wip/2e/core-rules.md

 - Some healing services are free, while magical or more expedient means of recovery may come at a cost.

 ## Deprivation & Fatigue

-- A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or Attributes.
-PCs can also add a **Fatigue** by **casting spells**, or through events in the fiction.
+A PC that lacks a crucial need (such as food or rest) is considered **Deprived**.
+Anyone **Deprived** for more than a day adds **Fatigue** to their inventory, one for each day.
+A **Deprived** PC cannot recover HP, Attributes, or item slots from **Fatigue**.
+- PCs may also be forced to add **Fatigue** after casting spells or due to events occurring in the fiction.
-- Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
-Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
+- Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night’s rest in a safe spot).
-- If a character is forced to add Fatigue to their inventory but have no free slots, they must drop an item.
+- If a character is forced to add **Fatigue** to their inventory but they have no free slots, they must drop an item from their inventory.

 ## Armor

 - Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 - Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
 Some may also provide additional benefits according to their use.
 - A PC, NPC, or monster cannot have more than 3 Armor.